Barnwell: The Blake Bortles mistake, and what's next

 Bortles fell off from 2015 to 2016, but not by quite as much as some have suggested, with his QBR dropping from 55.8 to 49.2.
 More concerning was the visible mechanical decline.
 The Jags had originally planned on giving Bortles a redshirt year in 2014 to "fix" his mechanics, but things never got right.
 He worked with biomechanics guru Tom House during the 2015 offseason, but once the wheels come off in 2016, Bortles looked like no other quarterback in the league.
 His footwork went south, while his release and arm action turned into a Rube Goldbergian nightmare.
 The guy who looked like a dream NFL quarterback seemingly turned into Byung Hyun-Kim with the ball in his hands.

 The case for Bortles turning things around in 2017 isn't especially strong.
-He looked better in two games under Marrone's time as interim coach, throwing for 300 yards without an interception against the Titans and Jaguars to finish out the 2016 season.
+He looked better in two games under Marrone's time as interim coach, throwing for 300 yards without an interception against the Titans and Colts to finish out the 2016 season.
 Bortles went to rebuild his mechanics during the offseason.
 The Jags made another attempt to upgrade his offensive line by drafting Cam Robinson in the second round and trading for Branden Albert, who promptly tried to hold out and ended up leaving the team without playing a snap.

 If you believed that Bortles was a stud prospect all along, perhaps you could squint and count on two games as proof he would turn into the star the Jags drafted in the first round.
 The majority of the evidence suggested Jacksonville was hoping against hope.